New Patient Information: Dysautonomia Clinic

-The Autonomic Dysfunction (AD) Clinic at Johns Hopkins All Children’s Hospital is a referral center for patients with complex AD, which includes postural orthostatic tachycardia syndrome (POTS).
+The Dysautonomia Clinic at Johns Hopkins All Children’s Hospital is a referral center for pediatric patients (<18 years old) with complex dysautonomia, which includes postural orthostatic tachycardia syndrome (POTS).

-To be seen, we must have records available for our team to review at least one week before the initial appointment.
+To be seen in the Johns Hopkins All Children’s Dysautonomia Clinic, we must have records available for our team to review at least one week before the initial appointment.
 If we do not have the needed records, we may reschedule the appointment (please note the next available appointment may be months later so we encourage you to verify that the records have been received by our office).

 What We Need Before Your First Appointment

-• Last clinic note from the primary care physician
+• Most recent clinic note from your child’s primary care physician

-• Last clinic note from the specialist who is primarily managing AD or POTS (if applicable)
+• Most recent clinic note from the specialist managing dysautonomia or POTS

-• Last clinic notes from any of the following specialists your child sees:
+• Most recent clinic notes from any of the following specialists your child currently sees:

 • Neurology